Skip to main content

 # All positional arguments:

-assert args.get(42) == (42, )
+assert args.get(42) == (42,)

 # All keyword arguments:

-assert kwargs.get(hello="there") == {'hello': 'there'}
+assert kwargs.get(hello="there") == {"hello": "there"}

 # All arguments, stored as `ArgsKwargs` object:

-assert argskwargs.get(42, hello="there") \
+assert argskwargs.get(42, hello="there") == ArgsKwargs(

-# argskwargs, arguments, and all are aliases.
+# argskwargs, arguments, and all are aliases with different representations:

-assert argskwargs is arguments is all
+assert type(argskwargs) is type(arguments) is type(all)

 # Only positional or keyword argument: